WeZZard/Gatsblog/content/_posts/2023-03-02-adapting-reference-semantics-model-in-swiftui-the-basics/index.md

 In this post, I've shown you that:

-- The source of truth in SwiftUI are dynamic properties that can project `Binding`s.
+- The source of truth in SwiftUI are dynamic properties that can project Bindings.
-- To compose a qualified source of truth, we have to directly install the dynamic properties on `View`, `Gesture` or other structural user interface types shipped with SwiftUI
+- To compose a qualified source of truth, we have to directly install the dynamic properties on View, Gesture or other structural user interface types shipped with SwiftUI
-- With the help of `Binding`, we can naïvely deal with asynchronous methods in SwiftUI.
+- With the help of Binding, we can naïvely deal with asynchronous methods in SwiftUI.